steverozen/ISMB.mutsig.tutorial/README.md

 remotes::install_github("steverozen/PCAWG7", force = TRUE)
 ```

-If you want to install Rtools, the instructions are as follows:
+If you want to install Rtools (Windows) or XCode (Mac), the instructions are as follows:

 **Windows:**
 Please download and install Rtools from CRAN: https://cran.rstudio.com/bin/windows/Rtools/.